project-sunbird/project-sunbird.github.io/pages/developer-docs/getting_started.md

 - **Others** - Few other key services are:
   - API manager
   - Proxy

  *For details, refer to the [Deploying Sunbird Services page](http://www.sunbird.org/developer-docs/installation/deploy_sb_services/)*

 ## Installation Overview

 Sunbird can be installed on different devices and can be deployed for single or multiusers.

-For details on the installation process, refer to [Installation Overview page](http://www.sunbird.org/developer-docs/installation/)
+*For details on the installation process, refer to [Installation Overview page](http://www.sunbird.org/developer-docs/installation/)*

 ### Pre-requisites
-To install Sunbird on any environment or choose any method of installation, the basic minimum prerequisites are:
+To install Sunbird on any environment using any method of installation, the basic minimum prerequisites are:

 - Use of a Linux OS flavour.

-Developer installation is possible on MacOS
+**Note:** *Developer installation is possible on MacOS*

 - Comfort using a terminal, as Sunbird installation is triggered from a command-line terminal

 **Note:** *The prerequisites are not necessary to try the sandbox option*

 ### Install Sunbird on laptop

-For a comprehensive walk through to install Sunbird on your laptop, refer to the [Installing Sunbird on laptop page](http://www.sunbird.org/developer-docs/installation/installing_sunbirdon_laptop/)
+*For a comprehensive walk through to install Sunbird on your laptop, refer to [Installing Sunbird on laptop](http://www.sunbird.org/developer-docs/installation/installing_sunbirdon_laptop/)*

 ### Medium-scale deployment

-To deploy the Sunbird for a userbase of 10-10000, refer to the [Medium Scale Deployment page](http://www.sunbird.org/developer-docs/installation/medium_scale_deploy/)
+To deploy Sunbird for a userbase of 10-10000, refer to [Medium Scale Deployment](http://www.sunbird.org/developer-docs/installation/medium_scale_deploy/)

 ## Mobile App Installation
-To create customized mobile application of Sunbird, refer to the [Mobile App Installation page](http://www.sunbird.org/developer-docs/installation/install_mobile_setup)
+To create a customized mobile application of Sunbird, refer to [Mobile App Installation](http://www.sunbird.org/developer-docs/installation/install_mobile_setup)